cuberetry/nokkaewGPT/README.md

 Before the training begins, the script will prompt you with a question if you wish to reset the model.
 If you wish to reset the model and start the training from scratch, enter "yes" at the prompt.
 If you want to continue training with the existing model, simply enter anything else.

 After handling the model reset prompt, the script will then ask you to enter the number of training steps you want to execute.
 This determines the duration of the training process and controls how many iterations the model will go through to optimize its performance.
 Enter the desired number of training steps and press Enter to proceed with the training.

-It's important to configure the number of training steps appropriately based on your specific requirements and available computational resources.
-Adjusting the number of training steps allows you to balance the training time and the model's learning capacity to achieve the desired results.

 To generate output using the trained language model, you can run the following command:
 ```